 How to Accept Payments Online:

 Before you begin to accept payments, you need to choose a provider.
 Some of the leading small business payment providers include:

-There are many things to consider when you are choosing a payment provider, but one of the most important is details is the cost.
+There are many things to consider when you are choosing a payment provider, but one of the most important details is the cost.
 Most payment processors charge a per-transaction fee.
-If you have a high transaction volume every month, then you should seek out low transactions fees or a manageable flat monthly rate.
+If you have a high transaction volume every month, then you should seek out low transaction fees or a manageable flat monthly rate.

 For pricing and ratings on the leading payment processors, check out our article on online credit card processing companies.

 Once you have decided which payment provider you want to use, create an account with them.
 This usually involves sharing information about your business and creating a username and password through which you can access the back end of your payment gateway.